vbv-nyk/eww/README.md

 #### Performance Notes

 - The theme-changing process can be a bit CPU-intensive.
+- This project currently works under the assumption that you have 2 monitors, if you have only 1 monitor then the theme changes might the widgets for both monitor 0 and 1.

 If you run into any other issues or have questions, feel free to open an issue or reach out for help!